Skate or Die!: Legacy

 A winterized sequel, Ski or Die, was released in 1990 for the Commodore 64, Amiga, Atari ST, PC, and NES, and a true sequel, Skate or Die 2 was published in 1990 for the NES.
 Ski or Die retained the multi-event format while Skate or Die 2 veered into "adventure" territory.
 Both games featured Rodney and Lester.

 In 2002, Criterion Games, creators of the Burnout series, was working on a Skate or Die remake or sequel for the PlayStation 2 and Xbox.
-However, due to Criterion having issues with Electronic Arts, the game was cancelled in 2003 in favor of Burnout 3: Takedown.
+Due to Criterion having issues with Electronic Arts, the game was cancelled in 2003 in favor of Burnout 3: Takedown.
 It was in development for 12 months before it was cancelled.

 In 2007, the NES version was re-released for Nintendo's Virtual Console service in Europe (excluding France) and Australia.